ziur/sdfc-idea/_docs/installation.md

 ## Setup Salesforce organization credentials
-EnForce requires access to a Salesforce Organization, so you need to provide the credentials and [Security Token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm) for an user with System Administrator rights.
+Enforce requires access to a Salesforce Organization, so you need to provide the credentials and [Security Token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm) for an user with System Administrator rights.

-EnForce provides a task for create credentials, which are stored on your home folder and can be encrypted also.
+Enforce provides a task for create credentials, which are stored on your home folder and can be encrypted also.

 {% highlight bash %}
-   $ gradle addCredentials
+   $ gradle addCredential
 {% endhighlight %}

 The task will ask for the credential values to be introduced, the _Id_ represents the key that is used to identify the credential, in this way it is possible to store credentials for several organizations but you need to keep in mind that the _Id_ must be unique.
 You can find [here](/docs/credentials/) more information about Credential Management.

-## Integrate your Salesforce project with EnForce
+## Integrate your Salesforce project with Enforce
-The easy way to integrate EnForce with your Salesforce project source code is making the build.gradle file part of your source code, that means move the build.gradle file to your project folder.
+The easy way to integrate Enforce with your Salesforce project source code is making the build.gradle file part of your source code, that means move the build.gradle file to your project folder.
-Now, you can configure on EnForce the path of your project code, open your build.gradle file and add the next lines at the end:
+Now, you can configure on Enforce the path of your project code, open your build.gradle file and add the next lines at the end:

 {% highlight groovy %}

-  force {
+  enforce {
     src = 'src'
   }
 {% endhighlight %}